marcoradocchia/beerec-variants/README.md

 # String representation renaming priority

-When using _string representations_ of enum variants, renaming can be applied at both the type level and variant level.
+To produce _string representations_ of enum variants, renaming can be applied at both the type level and variant level.
 The string representation of each variant is obtained by applying rename strategies following a priority-based fallback approach: